Pangbourne Circular Walk

 27. In 400 metres you pass to the left of fencing around a builder's depot.
 [7] At its end, you reach a path and car-wide track crossing where you turn right on to the car-wide earth track (named as Eastfield Lane on the OS map), uphill, your direction due south.
 In 200 metres the track comes out through anti fly-tipping barriers on to the B4526 road, which you cross.

-28. [7A] Here you have a choice: 1) the route to the Sun Inn for a drink and or lunch or 2) continue on the original Book route back to Whitchurch and Pangbourne)
+28. [7A] Here you have a choice: 1) the route to the Sun Inn for a drink (no food as of autumn 2024) 2) continue on the original Book route back to Whitchurch and Pangbourne)

-29. 1) Refreshments and lunch at the Sun Inn Option
+29. 1) Refreshments at the Sun Inn Option

 30. On the far side of the B4526 road, take the left-hand path of the two (almost directly ahead) signposted Whitchurch Hill, 1 mile, your direction due south.
 Follow white arrows on trees through a lightly wooded area and in 90 metres drop down to walk around the fenced boundary of March’s builder’s yard, following marker posts with yellow arrows on discs.